kedro-org/kedro-viz/STYLE_GUIDE.md

 ### Variables

-We use Sass variables to declare colours and reused values wherever useful.
+We use Sass variables to declare colours and reuse values wherever useful.
 It's not necessary to declare every CSS unit value as a variable, but if a value is used in multiple places (for related reasons), then it makes sense to make it a variable - either locally in the component, or application-wide in `src/styles/_variables.scss`.
-Using a named variable instead of a number can clarify your intent, and help you avoid having to update a value in multiple places later on.
+Use a named variable instead of a number: it can clarify your intent, and help you avoid updates to the value in multiple places later on.

 Avoid:
 ```scss